ccrawford4/ccrawford4/README.md

+# Hey There!
+I'm Calum.
 ## Introduction
-My name is Calum, I am a rising senior Computer Science major at the University of San Francisco.
-I have prior internship experience in full-stack web development.
-I have also done personal projects and hackathons focusing on Cloud Infrastrucutre/Deployment and DevOps.
-More recently, I have been working on improving my programming skills in mobile development, specifically Swift for iOS development using XCode and SwiftUI.
-Feel free to check some of my projects out [Here](https://github.com/ccrawford4?tab=repositories)
+Welcome!
+My name is Calum, a rising senior Computer Science major at the University of San Francisco.
+I have prior industry experience in full-stack web development.
+I have also done personal projects and hackathons focusing on Cloud Infrastrucutre/Deployment, DevOps, and Machine Learning.
+More recently, I have been working on improving my programming skills in mobile development, specifically in Swift for iOS development using XCode and SwiftUI.
+Feel free to check some of my projects out [Here](https://github.com/ccrawford4?tab=repositories).

+My interests including:
+* Coding (full-stack applications, mobile, CI/CD pipelines, and building and training machine learning models)
+* Cooking
+* Playing Soccer

 ## Github Stats